bcgsc/abyss/README.md

 Dependencies
 ============

-Dependencies may be installed using the package manager [Homebrew](https://homebrew.sh) on macOS and [Linxubrew](http://linuxbrew.sh) on Linux and Windows, using Windows Subsystem for Linux.
+Dependencies may be installed using the package manager [Homebrew](https://brew.sh) on either Linux, macOS, or Windows, using Windows Subsystem for Linux.

 ABySS requires a C++ compiler that supports [OpenMP](http://www.openmp.org) such as [GCC](http://gcc.gnu.org).